 We developed an instrument to better quantify and monitor the results of leadership improvement training undertaken by organizations.
-The instrument, called the Leadership Impact Survey (LIS), was developed from the key concepts from the book, Prescribing Leadership in Healthcare (PLIH), which details a personalized, comprehensive, process-driven approach to leadership improvement.
+The instrument, called the Leadership Impact Survey (LIS), was developed from the key concepts from the books, The Path to Elite Level Leadership (PTELL) and Prescribing Leadership in Healthcare (PLIH), which details a personalized, comprehensive, process-driven approach to leadership improvement.
 The survey examines leadership along 9 dimensions summarized into two categories: the Potential for leadership and the Practice of leadership.
 When used in conjunction with the Professional Leadership Training course, it enables the organization to assess where participants are before the course and tracks their improvement progress after the conclusion of the course.
 By quantifying the improvement results, it helps organizations measure the return on investment in their leadership improvement program.

-The LIS is completed through the use of a 25-question survey using a 5-point Likert scale to address the 9-dimensions to be measured, which are:
+The LIS is completed through the use of a 25-question survey using a 7-point Likert scale to address the 9-dimensions to be measured, which are:

 These dimensions are summarized into Potential for leadership (1 to 4) and the Practice of leadership (5 to 9).
 As related in the PLIH book, leaders must have some innate qualities which provides them with a higher leadership ceiling.
 Some of this can be directly improved upon with training, but a solid floor must exist for the leader to be successful.
 With an established floor and ceiling, the leader needs to practice their leadership by following a leadership process every day.